 SEO and sustainability

 In principle, almost everything that is good for SEO (i.e. for the search engine optimization of your websites) is also a gain in terms of sustainability.
 Because green Wordpress is mostly about clean structures and fast pages with low data transfer.
 And because this is so important, you can find lots of good instructions and helpful tools to optimize your site for search engines.

 At this point, I would therefore like to briefly list what you can do in addition and which tools or instructions will help you:

 - Remove other unnecessary ballast (superfluous fonts, possibly unused or dispensable external services such as Google Analytics or Google Maps, unnecessary embedded scripts).

-- Deactivate unnecessary elements like emojis, an unused comment function, avatars, etc. This is done by plugin Asset CleanUp with a few mouse clicks (be sure to make a backup beforehand).
+- Deactivate unnecessary elements like emojis, an unused comment function, avatars, etc. This is done by the plugin Asset CleanUp with a few mouse clicks (be sure to make a backup beforehand).

 Sustainable WordPress Hosting

 So it's worth taking a closer look here.
-The most obvious question is of course: Where does the electricity come from that your host uses?
+The most obvious question is of course - Where does the electricity come from that your host uses?
 If it draws energy from clean sources such as hydropower, wind power or solar energy, that's a big plus.